Adam Zyglis

+His cartoon about the July 2025 Central Texas floods prompted numerous death threats directed at Zyglis and his family, resulting in the cancellation of an event promoting local journalism at the Buffalo History Museum due to safety concerns.

 Zyglis graduated from Canisius College in 2004 with a Bachelor of Science in Computer Science and Math.
 He was Art Director and cartoonist for The Griffin, Canisius's student newspaper.
 His work for The Griffin won him three national collegiate cartooning awards.